Lose fat while eating bacon for breakfast every day and preventing cancer!

 Insulin Resistance – Insulin resistance can lead to type II diabetes if left unmanaged.
 If you go low carb, your body can become more insulin sensitive.

-Ninja Focus – There’s no denying mental focus is a big draw right behind fat loss.
-By limiting the up and downs of insulin spikes with a carb diet you’ll be able to improve focus and concentration.
+Ninja Focus – There’s no denying mental focus is a big draw for keto, ranking right behind fat loss.
+By limiting the up and downs of insulin spikes with a carb diet, you’ll be able to improve focus and concentration.

 Epilepsy – This is the reason the Ketogenic Diet came into existence.
-It is still one of the most widely used therapies for people who have medicine resistent epilepsy today.
+It is still one of the most widely used therapies for people who have medicine-resistent epilepsy.

 Cholesterol and Blood Pressure – A ketogenic diet has shown to improve triglyceride levels and cholesterol levels most associated with arterial buildup despite the high fat.
-More specifically low-carb, high-fat diets show a dramatic increase in HDL (good cholesterol) and decrease in LDL (bad cholesterol) particle concentration compared to low-fat diets.
-Many studies on low-carb diets show better improvement in blood pressure over other diets too.
+Low-carb, high-fat diets show a dramatic increase in HDL (good cholesterol) and decrease in LDL (bad cholesterol) particle concentration compared to low-fat diets..

 Acne – It’s common to see improvements in your skin when you switch to a ketogenic diet.